blog.png

 • Always ensure that, whatever type of question you may be asking, you allow sufficient time for the respondent to answer fully.

 • Plan your questioning strategy prior to your meeting.
-The goal is to gather as much information as possible in order to benefit from the situation without subjecting the respondent to an exhausting interrogation.
+The goal is to gather as much information as possible to benefit from the situation, without subjecting the respondent to an exhausting interrogation.

 • Make a note of which questions elicit the kind of response you're seeking as this will enable you to refine your questioning to the point at which you're almost automatically asking the 'right' questions.

 Improving your listening and questioning skills can benefit many areas of sales and management, helping you to gather information, build relationships, handle difficult customer or staff situations and influence others to share your point of view.
-Questioning & Listening Skills from Maguire Training is an invaluable course for maximising the power of these skills, and is conveniently available both as a classroom-based session or as an online training course via Maguire Training's outstanding E-learning platform.
+Questioning & Listening Skills is an invaluable course for maximising the power of these skills and is conveniently available both as a classroom-based session or as an eLearning module via Maguire Training's outstanding eLearning platform.

 Contact Us